SilverC0de/hng-chiaNFT-CHIP-0007hash/README.md

 #
 ## 🥷 For backend devs

-This repository allows you also use Postman to test the endpoint that allows upload of csv file.
+This repository also allows uploading of your CSV file using Postman.

 1. Make sure you're running Node.js on your system
 2. ``git clone https://github.com/SilverC0de/hng-chiaNFT-CHIP-0007hash``